spiral/docs/http/cookies.md

 ```

 One of the benefins about using this method that all cookie header values will be passed though selected protection method (HMAC or encryption).

-> Attention, CookieManager middleware executed only once, meaning all nested controllers will manipulate with one set of schelduled cookies.

 To get all schelduled cookies execute: